 The development of operational amplifiers was pioneered by Philbrick [Lun05, Phi48], and their usage is described in many textbooks (e.g., [CD75]).
 Good information is also available from suppliers [Jun02, Man02].
 4.4 COMPUTING SYSTEMS AND NETWORKS The application of feedback to computing systems follows the same principles as the control of physical systems, but the types of measurements and control inputs that can be used are somewhat different.
 Measurements (sensors) are typically related to resource utilization in the computing system or network and can include quantities such as the processor load, memory usage, or network bandwidth.
 Control variables (actuators) typically involve setting limits on the resources available to a process.
 This might be done by controlling the amount of memory, disk space, or time that a process can consume, turning on or off processing, delaying availability of a resource, or rejecting incoming requests to a server process.
 Process modeling for networked computing systems is also challenging, and empirical models based on measurements are often used when a first-principles model is not available.
 Web Server Control Web servers respond to requests from the Internet and provide information in the form of web pages.
 Modern web servers start multiple processes to respond to requests, with each process assigned to a single source until no further requests are received from that source for a predefined period of time.
 Processes that are idle become part of a pool that can be used to respond to new requests.
 To provide a fast response to web requests, it is important that the web server processes do not overload the server's computational capabilities or exhaust its memory.
 Since other processes may be running on the server, the amount of available processing power and memory is uncertain, and feedback can be used to provide good performance in the presence of this uncertainty.
-4-12 CHAPTER 4
+Figure 4.11 illustrates the use of feedback to modulate the operation of an Apache web server.
+The web server operates by placing incoming connection requests on a queue and then starting a subprocess to handle requests for each ac- 4-12 Chapter 4